This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 addreress of x in src: 00007FFEF434C000

-What If Not Unique?
+What if Not Unique?

 #if _PLATFORM_SUPPORTS_UNIQUE_TYPEINFO